GChiranjeevi1/NEO-GST/README.md

 # Steps to work with this:

-### 1. open chrome Browser
+### 1. Open chrome Browser

-### 2. Open Extenions tab or cliect on "chrome://extensions/" and cleick on developer and click on load unpacked
+### 2. Open Extenions tab or cliect on "chrome://extensions/" and click on load unpacked (if not found enable developer)

-### 3.click on extenison to open it
+### 3. Click on extenison to open it

 ### 4. Login methods
 ```